 (90 minutes) Follow the 18 African American athletes who defied Adolf Hitler and Jim Crow to win hearts and medals at the 1936 Olympics.
 Though the world remembers Jesse Owens, this film shines a light on the other 15 men and two women who collectively changed the world of sports forever and created seminal moment in the fight for equality and civil rights.
-Narrated by Blair Underwood.
+Narrated by Blair Underwood and nominated for a 2017 NAACP Image Award for Outstanding Documentary.
 A post-discussion with filmmaker Deborah Riley Draper follows.
+This screening is a part of the Baltimore Jewish Film Festival, organized by the JCC of Greater Baltimore.
+Presented by PNC.

 This program is free with the purchase of museum admission or museum membership.
 You may purchase tickets at the door.